dagda1/blog/source/_posts/2012-08-20-routing_update.markdown

 window.WZ = Ember.Application.create()
 WZ.initialize()
 {%endcodeblock%}
-This means we can pull the controller instances from the router and call the controller's **connectOutlet** method to inject content into the **outlet** placeholders that are specified in the handlebars template.  **connectOutlet** creates a new instance of the provided view class, wires it up with its associated controller, and assigns a new view to a property on the current controller.
+This means we can pull the controller instances from the router and call the controller's **connectOutlet** method to inject content into the **outlet** placeholders that are specified in the handlebars template.  **connectOutlet** creates a new instance of the provided view class, wires it up with its associated controller, and assigns the new view instance to a property on the current controller.

 What this translates to, is that if we call **connectOutlet** like this
 {%codeblock%}
 router.get('applicationController').connectOutlet 'nav', 'navbar'
 {%endcodeblock%}
-We are telling ember to connect the outlet that is named **nav** which is the first argument above and that we want to create a new instance of a view called **NavbarView** (second argument) and wire it up with a controller named **NavbarController** (also second argument).
+We are telling ember to connect the outlet that is named **nav** and that we want to create a new instance of a view called **NavbarView** and wire it up with a controller named **NavbarController**.

 The following line from the above gist calls the controller's connectOutlet method and only passes in one argument:
 {%codeblock%}
 router.get('applicationController').connectOutlet 'home'
 {%endcodeblock%}
-This tells ember to connect the default oultet **{{outlet}}** with a view called HomeView and wire it up with a view called HomeController.
+This tells ember to connect the outlet with no name with a view called HomeView and wire it up with a controller called HomeController.

-HomeView itself has a **templateName** property which in turn has an outlet and we can hook that outlet up with the following line:
+The HomeView view that was instanciated from the connectOutlet above method points to a handlebars template that contains  a named outlet that we can hook up with the following line:
 {%codeblock%}
 router.get('homeController').connectOutlet 'bottombar', 'bottombar'
 {%endcodeblock%}
-The above line accesses the homeController that is created and assigned as a property of the router in application initialisation and then calls **connectOutlet** which will connect an outlet name **bottombar** with a controller/view pair named BottombarView and BottombarController.
+The above line accesses the homeController via the router, and then calls **connectOutlet** which will connect an outlet named **bottombar** with a controller/view pair named BottombarView and BottombarController.
+And so we could go on into finer more maintainable detail

 And this is what the page looks like in the browser
 {%img /images/ember/home.png%}